 Digital Technology in Year 9 develops students' knowledge of computer programming.
-Beginning with event-based programming, students learn and apply Microsoft Small Basic and RobotProg to develop solutions to various problems.
+Beginning with event-based programming, students learn and apply coding languages to develop solutions to various problems.
 Students then explore website design principles and work as a group to design their own website.
-The course concludes with an introduction to databases using Microsoft Excel.
-Students will learn how companies use databases to help meet their objectives, and how to create a database of their own.
+The course concludes with an introduction to databases using Microsoft Excel and Infographics.
+Students will learn how companies use data to help meet their objectives, and how to create a data visualisation of their own.